Egetis Therapeutics (EGTX) Q3 2024 earnings summary

 Outlook and guidance

-EMA approval process is progressing as planned, with no major surprises expected from the 180-day questions.
+EMA approval process is progressing as planned, with no major surprises expected from the 180-day questions; regulatory review and approval timelines in the EU remain unchanged.

 Go-to-market strategy in Europe will focus first on Germany, France, Italy, and Spain, with initial sales expected in Germany.